siddht4/linux-kernel-utilities/README.md

     ./update_ubuntu_kernel.sh --latest

 ### Removal of inactive kernels
-To remove ALL non-active kernels
+To remove ALL inactive kernels (i.e. all kernels other than the currently loaded instance)

     ./remove_old_kernels.sh